 Early diagnosis can prevent permanent damage to your kidneys.

-You can avoid developing milk-alkali syndrome by:
+To avoid developing milk-alkali syndrome:

-- asking your doctor about antacid alternatives
+- ask your doctor about antacid alternatives

-- limiting doses of supplemental calcium carbonate
+- limit doses of supplemental calcium carbonate

-- reporting digestive problems to your doctor
+- report continual digestive problems to your doctor

 Recommended Dietary Allowances of Calcium

 The NIHODS provides the following recommendations for daily calcium intake:

 - 0 to 6 months of age: 200 mg

 - 51 to 70: 1,000 for males, 1,200 mg for females